Why Advertising on Pinterest Should be Your New Year’s Resolution

 It’s no secret that Pinterest users are big time planners.
 Pinners tend to start searching for seasonal or event-related products early.
 What’s astounding is Pinterest reports that 77 percent of weekly Pinners have discovered a new brand or product on Pinterest, according to a November 2018 GfK Pinterest Path to Purchase Study.
 This makes Pinterest an unmatched hot spot for advertisers to reach consumers during a prime planning period—right when they’re starting to look.

 At Brand Networks, we sought to uncover just how valuable Pinterest has become to advertisers, particularly at the start of the year.
-After analyzing over 19 billion impressions served through Brand Networks software from Q2 of 2015 to Q3 of 2018, our internal insights make it abundantly clear why advertisers need to be investing in Pinterest during the so-called “post-holiday slump.”
+After analyzing over 19 billion impressions served through Brand Networks software from Q2 of 2015 to Q3 of 2018, our internal insights make it abundantly clear why advertisers need to be investing social budget toward Pinterest during the so-called “post-holiday slump.”

 Q1 Sees Reduced CPMs Following a Busy Q4